rsslldnphy/fizzbuzzard/README.md

 Not difficult.
 But why restrict the magic of FizzBuzz to an interview, throwing away perfectly working code you could be using in production?

 Now you don't have to.
 FizzBuzzard monkey patches Fixnum so that all multiples of 3 display as "FIZZ", all multiples of 5 as "BUZZ", and all multiples of 3 and 5 as "FIZZBUZZ".
-All the way through your program, for absolutely every number.
+All the way through your program, for absolutely every Fixnum.

+Here's how to use it:

+    gem 'fizzbuzzard' # in your Gemfile

+    require 'fizzbuzzard'

+    puts 3  # => "FIZZ"
+    puts 5  # => "BUZZ"
+    puts 15 # => "FIZZBUZZ"

 Donations are what keeps this project alive.
 Please send money.
 Please.